Renault Twizy (2012-2021) performance, motor & drive

 All Twizys use the same electric motor – a 17bhp unit that provides gratifying speed, especially off the line.
 Or at least speed that feels gratifying from the exposed Twizy cockpit, as stark analysis of the numbers reveals you can reach 30mph in just over six seconds from zero.

-There’s no 0-62mph time, as the Twizy runs out of puff at 50mph, but Renault reckons it takes a shade over eight seconds to accelerate from 18mph to flat out.
+There’s no 0-62mph time because the Twizy runs out of puff at 50mph, but Renault reckons it takes a shade over eight seconds to accelerate from 18mph to flat out.
 However you look at it, the Renault Twizy performance is good enough to keep up with city-centre traffic, and it feels fast enough from the driving seat.
+By comparison, the Citroen Ami has just 8bhp and a top speed of 28mph, so it's noticeably slower.

 It’s easy to drive too, with a simple button to select Drive or Reverse, and regenerative braking that means the Twizy slows by itself as you lift off the accelerator – so you don’t need to use the brake pedal much.
 The motor is as quiet as you’d expect at low speed, but it does drone a bit as you gather pace; with the wind noise and the bumpy ride, this can make longer journeys feel quite tiring.